 The “translated” URL will become a link.
 The site will open in full, albeit within Google Translate.
 This can be slightly slow, but it is unlikely to be slow enough to discourage a determined mind.

 It is difficult mitigating against an inquisitive mind with access to all the information the world has, at the click of a button.
 Simply put, if they are determined, they’ll get access to it.
 And if it isn’t on your home Internet, it’ll be on a friend’s, or on an unsecured network somewhere else.
 Younger children will likely crumble when faced with active filtering ; teenagers are much more like to take up arms, and engage in battle.

 And it is a battle you may well lose.

 In this, education is a massive tool.
 Respectable and acceptable use of the Internet should form a core part of your children’s technological development.
-Past a certain age, there are likely other things you really should be discussing with them too.
+Past a certain age, there are likely other things you really should be discussing with them too, especially given the glorification of hacking in entertainment, giving rise to the popularity of hacking among kids and teens.
 Prohibition has never solved a problem, but has certainly created plenty more, and curious mind will remain so — just without the education to go alongside it.

 Device usage should also be considered.
 Do the children really need an all-singing, all-dancing iPhone 6 “to keep in contact with you,” or would a $10 burner do the job just fine?
 Similarly, you could enforce an “Internet use in family areas only” rule, or bar tablets, laptops, and smartphones from the bedroom at night.
 If your kids do use an iPhone, however, find out how you can use family sharing to monitor their activities.